|Spotting a Kingfisher||Natural park De Ruige Hof||Population Kingfishers in the Netherlands|

-Lucky for me I have a sister “Kleurrijkontwerp“, who is a professional photographer.
-In addition to her specialty in portrait, pregnant, newborn, baby, and family photography, she also often photographs in nature.
-Recently she had the opportunity to visit Kingfisher Hut De Ruige Hof.
-The kingfisher hut is a hidden treasure, near Amsterdam, located on the grounds of the nature conservation association De Ruige Hof.
+Lucky for me I have a sister who is a professional photographer at “Kleurrijkontwerp“.
+In addition to her specialty in portrait, pregnant, newborn, baby, and family photography, she cannot resist photographing nature.
+Recently she had the opportunity to visit the Kingfisher viewing Hut “De Ruige Hof”.
+The Kingfisher hut is a hidden treasure, near Amsterdam, located on the grounds of the nature conservation association De Ruige Hof.

-Population Kingfishers in the Netherlands
+The population of Kingfishers in the Netherlands

-In June the young kingfishers fledge.
-The number of kingfishers in the Netherlands changes every year.
-After a severe winter there are always a lot less, while the population grows considerably after a number of frost-free years.
+In June the young Kingfishers fledge.
+The number of Kingfishers in the Netherlands changes every year.
+After a severe winter, there are always a lot less, while the population grows considerably after a number of frost-free years.
 The bright blue bird is popular with many nature lovers.
 If you’ve ever seen one fly by, you’ll never walk past water without looking around for a tiny blue bird perched on a branch.

-Pictures of a kingfish
+Pictures of a kingfisher

-Latin name Kingfisher
+The Latin name of the Kingfisher

-The kingfisher (Alcedo atthis) is a bird in the kingfisher family (Alcedinidae).
+The kingfisher (Alcedo atthis) is a bird in the Kingfisher family (Alcedinidae).
 Alcode Atthis stands for: A new plunge into your life will bring sunshine, love, and prosperity.

-Protection of the Kingfisher
+European protection of the Kingfisher

-The kingfisher is a protected endemic species.
-Like all other birds that occur naturally in the wild in the Netherlands, kingfishers are protected under the European Birds Directive.
-The protection of the kingfisher is regulated in the Netherlands in the Nature Conservation Act.
+The Kingfisher is a protected endemic species.
+Like all other birds that occur naturally in the wild in the Netherlands, Kingfishers are protected under the European Birds Directive.
+The protection of the Kingfisher is regulated in the Netherlands in the Nature Conservation Act.

-Location De Ruige Hof
+Where to find Nature park De Ruige Hof

 De Ruige Hof includes a number of gardens, 2 nature reserves, and a nature center, where various activities, including bird walks and plant excursions, are organized.
 Take a look at the website to see what’s happening.